tinmarr/quark_lp-qmk-keymaps/README.md

 # Checkerboards Quark LP Keymap

 This is my QMK config for my [Quark LP keyboard](https://www.checkerboards.xyz/quark-lp.html).
 I've set it up in a split manner.
-It makes use of home row mods (SCGA) and uses 36 keys.
+It makes use of home row mods (SCGA) and uses 34 keys.

-There is also a "gaming" layer that can be toggled which disables home row mods.
+There is also a "gaming" layer that can be toggled.

 ## How to use